 Poor banking customer experience can lead to problems for the customer and the financial company.
 For the customer, poor customer experience can lead to frustration, confusion, and dissatisfaction, which can ultimately result in them switching to a different financial brand.
 This can lead to a loss of business and revenue for the company.
 Additionally, poor customer experience can also lead to negative word-of-mouth and online reviews, which can damage the financial brand's reputation and make it harder to attract new customers.

-How to Improve and What Is Banking Customer Experience
+What Is Banking Customer Experience

 Banking customer experience refers to customer interactions with their bank, typically including online and mobile banking services, visiting a physical branch, or speaking with customer service representatives.
 The digital banking customer experience (digital banking CX) consists of all the emotions, thoughts and behavior of a customer triggered in using a digital banking service.
 A banking customer experience is generated by all digital products and brand ecosystems, including previous customer engagements and future expectations.